 2. Pick a Color Palette

-In general, there are two types of colors that you should consider for designing a t-shirt – the fabric color and the print color.
-The fabric color is the base color of the t-shirt and the print colors are used in designing the graphics or images on the t-shirt.
+In general, you’ll have to finalize two types of colors – the fabric color, which is the base color of the T-shirt, and the print colors, which are used in designing the graphics or images on the T-shirt.

-Also, print designs are based on the CMYK color model instead of the RGB model.
-This is why the printing ink colors look different from the colors you see on your laptop screen.
+Also, remember that print designs are based on the CMYK color model instead of the RGB model.
+This means the colors you see on your laptop screen may differ from the printing ink colors.

 How to Design a T-shirt